CrimeCrime

 and last updated

-Nicolas J. Stout, 38, was arrested Sunday evening in connection with the death of his girlfriend’s daughter, 2-year-old Valkyrie Erickson, who was found unresponsive early Sunday at a home in the 100 block of S. Vrain Street and pronounced dead at the scene.
+Two-year-old Valkyrie was found unresponsive early Sunday at a home in the 100 block of S. Vrain Street and pronounced dead at the scene.

-Details about the cause of Valkyrie’s death have yet to be released.
-However, the court documents state that Stout blamed the child’s injuries on multiple falls, despite witnesses telling police that the suspect was allegedly aggressive toward the child and often heard "smacking sounds coming from the bedroom.”
+While details about the cause of Valkyrie’s death have yet to be released, the court documents state that Stout blamed the child’s injuries on multiple falls.
+This contrasts with witness statements to police, alleging Stout was aggressive toward the child and that “smacking sounds” were often heard coming from the bedroom.

-According to the affidavit, Valkyrie’s mother, Melissa Wayne, and Stout claimed Valkyrie had fallen while jumping on the bed on Saturday.
-Stout told police that he later went to get cigarettes around midnight, returned to find her crying, but she went back to sleep.
+The documents state that Wayne and Stout told police Valkyrie fell while jumping on the bed on Saturday.
+Stout said he later left for cigarettes around midnight, returned to find her crying, and she went back to sleep.
 She was found unresponsive the next morning.

 Police said in the documents that while on scene, officers spoke with a man who had been living at the home for about a week.
 He told them he “heard [Stout] frequently yelling at the child and slapping noises coming from the bedroom where Valkyrie stays with Melissa and Nicolas.”